 Sometimes, all that is needed to alleviate the stress surrounding bedtime is the knowledge that your baby is normal.
 That your sleep expectations can be adjusted.
 That there is more than one acceptable solution to this problem.
 That you don’t necessarily have to fight your child or biology to get some sleep.
 And, perhaps most importantly, that how your baby sleeps doesn’t make you a “bad mom.”

 Stay tuned for more baby sleep posts!
 Did you sleep train?
 How did your sleep arrangement work for you?

 YOU MIGHT ALSO LIKE:

 P.S.
 Yes, I am aware of the AAP guidelines as far as cosleeping and bedsharing.
 AAP actually recommends cosleeping for at least the first year of an infant’s life and discourages bedsharing under any circumstances.
 However, many anthropologists and infant sleep researchers actually strongly disagree with the blanket position the AAP takes for a number of reasons.
 Just as crib sleeping can be made safe or unsafe (with bumpers or loose blankets, etc.), so too can bedsharing be made safe and unsafe, according to the research.
-That is another post for another time, however!
 Just remember: There is no requirement to bedshare or cosleep, so do what feels best to you.

 P.P.S.
 DISCLOSURE: This blog post contains affiliate links, meaning I will receive a small commission on products purchased through these links at no extra cost to you.
 Please see my FAQs and disclosure policy for more information!
 Thanks for your support :)